-- Ready to Serve: The MSTU is deployed into the communities around NewYork-Presbyterian/Weill Cornell Medical Center at East 68th Street and NewYork-Presbyterian/Columbia University Medical Center at West 168th Street, and recently units have been deployed in both Brooklyn at NewYork-Presbyterian Brooklyn Methodist Hospital at 506 Sixth St., and Queens at NewYork-Presbyterian Queens at 56-45 Main St.
+- Ready to Serve: The MSTU is deployed into the communities around NewYork-Presbyterian/Weill Cornell Medical Center at East 68th Street and NewYork-Presbyterian/Columbia University Medical Center at West 168th Street, as well as in both Brooklyn at NewYork-Presbyterian Brooklyn Methodist Hospital at 506 Sixth St., and Queens at NewYork-Presbyterian Queens at 56-45 Main St.

-- Measuring Success: To determine the MSTU’s success, we will gather and analyze valuable data by following up with each patient after admission to the hospital.
-Our research will include patient outcomes at 90 days; the percentage of patients treated on the MSTU who made a full recovery compared with those delivered by standard EMS transport; and the overall cost of care.
-We also will work with similar units throughout the United States to combine data for a larger analysis.
+- Measuring Success: To measure the MSTU’s success, we gather and analyze valuable data by following up with each patient after admission to the hospital.
+Our research includes patient outcomes at 90 days; the percentage of patients treated on the MSTU who made a full recovery compared with those delivered by standard EMS transport; and the overall cost of care.
+We also work with similar units in the United States to combine data for a larger analysis.

 Saad Abdul Sami Mir, MD, is an Assistant Professor in Clinical Neurology at Weill Cornell Medicine and Assistant Attending Neurologist at NewYork-Presbyterian/Weill Cornell Medical Center.
 He received his B.A. from Duke University and M.D. from University of Florida College of Medicine where he was inducted into Alpha Omega Alpha and the Gold Humanism Society.
 He was chosen as a Doris Duke Clinical Research Scholar, which he completed at University of Texas Southwestern Medical Center.
 Dr. Mir completed his internship at Massachusetts’s General Hospital, neurology residency at Massachusetts General Hospital and Brigham and Women’s Hospital, and vascular neurology fellowship at NewYork-Presbyterian/Weill Cornell Medical Center.
 Dr. Mir is board certified in Neurology and Psychiatry and is an expert in vascular and inpatient neurology.
-He is a LEAD Fellow at NewYork-Presbyterian Hospital where he will focus on becoming a leader in patient experience and patient reported outcomes.
-He is the Site Director for the Manhattan Mobile Stroke Treatment Unit at NYP/Weill Cornell.
+He completed a LEAD Fellow at NewYork-Presbyterian Hospital where he focused on becoming a leader in patient experience and patient reported outcomes.
+He is the Associate Director of the NewYork-Presbyterian Mobile Stroke Unit Treatment Program.